btf-org/flank/README.md

 ## The Anti-Pitch

-I think of Flank as an "80/20" tool, and some of the design decisions make it a bad fit for a certain situations
+Flank is an "80/20" tool, so it's a bad fit for many situations.

 ### User actions can't be modeled as input → output